 2.1.
-A documented management system that integrates the safety, health, environmental, security, quality and economic objectives for the research reactor project is required to be developed: see Requirement 4 of SSR-3 [1].
+A management system that integrates safety, health, environmental, security, quality, human-and-organizational-factor, societal and economic elements for the research reactor project is required to be developed (see Requirement 4 of SSR-3 [1]).
 The documentation of the management system should describe the system that controls the planning and implementation of all activities at the research reactor throughout its lifetime, including ageing management activities.
-Approval of the management system (or parts thereof) by the regulatory body may be required: see para.
-4.12 of SSR-3 [1].
+Approval of the management system (or parts thereof) by the regulatory body may be required (see para.
+4.12 of SSR-3 [1]).